fiftysevendegreesofrad/sdna_open/README.md

 First build the geos library using `sDNA\geos\build.bat`.
 After that, `build_release.bat` in project root does what it says on the tin.

+The Autocad components are not rebuilt automatically.
+If editing the Lisp files, you will need to use the Autocad Lisp editor to rebuild the `sdna.prv` Lisp project.

 ### Project Structure

 Some key folders: